 What causes sore feet in the morning and after sitting?

-Consult a specialist if your pain lasts more than a week, prevents you from walking, or is accompanied by swelling, redness or numbness.
-Early diagnosis helps prevent chronic problems and ensures tailored treatment.
+Consult a podiatrist if your pain lasts more than a week, keeps coming back, affects how you walk, or is accompanied by swelling, redness, numbness, or burning sensations.
+Early diagnosis helps prevent chronic problems and ensures more effective treatment.